cogphn/learnrust-dumpsqlite/readme.md

 Tool for dumping sqlite data based on a provided config file.
-Does minimal transformations for datetime timestamps
+Does minimal transformations for timestamps.

 #### config file format (json)